stefanofa/awesome/TOPICS.md

 *   [nksaraf/vinxi](https://github.com/nksaraf/vinxi) - The Full Stack JavaScript SDK

 *   [inertiajs/inertia](https://github.com/inertiajs/inertia) - Inertia.js lets you quickly build modern single-page React, Vue and Svelte apps using classic server-side routing and controllers.

-*   [BuilderIO/gpt-crawler](https://github.com/BuilderIO/gpt-crawler) - Crawl a site to generate knowledge files to create your own custom GPT from a URL

 *   [karthikmudunuri/eldoraui](https://github.com/karthikmudunuri/eldoraui) - Eldora UI is a collection of re-usable components that you can copy and paste into your web apps.
 It primarily features components, blocks, and templates.